New York, Early Twenties (1920-24)

-History Of Mexico (1929 – 1935)
+History Of Mexico (1929-35)

-The Persistence Of Memory, (1931)
+The Persistence Of Memory (1931)

-Taking inspiration from Freud and his teachings of psychoanalysis.
+Taking inspiration from Freud and his teachings of psychoanalysis, Salvador Dalí created this surrealist in the early 1930s.
 A soft melting watch limply hangs off a tree branch in the left foreground, perhaps demonstrating that time is bent out of all proportion.
-The slug in the centre foreground is representative of Dali’s distinctive profile, a figure overwhelmed by time, framed by insect-like eyelashes.
-Dali’s trademark use of ants on the face of a clock in the left foreground emphasises the sense of decay and destruction upon the barren landscape.
-Dali incorporates the rugged landscape features of the Cap de Creus peninsula and Mount Pani from his native Catalonia.
-Originally displayed in the Julien Levy Gallery in 1932, since 1934 it has been displayed at The Museum of Modern Art, New York City
+The slug in the centre foreground is representative of Dalí’s distinctive profile, a figure overwhelmed by time, framed by insect-like eyelashes.
+Dalí’s trademark use of ants on the face of a clock in the left foreground emphasises the sense of decay and destruction upon the barren landscape.
+Dalí incorporates the rugged landscape features of the Cap de Creus peninsula and Mount Pani from his native Catalonia.
+Originally displayed in the Julien Levy Gallery in 1932, The Persistence Of Memory (1931) has been displayed at The Museum of Modern Art, New York City, since 1934.

-Fire At The Full Moon, (1933)
+Fire At The Full Moon (1933)

-Migrant Mother, (1936)
+Migrant Mother (1936)

-Pablo Picasso’s cubist mural was originally commissioned for The World’s Art Fair in Paris, 1937.
-At 11 feet tall and 25 feet wide, Picasso uses monochrome blocks of grey, black and white to reflect the sombre spectre of death and destruction.
-This abstract composition pays tribute to the 1,600 citizens killed and seriously injured by the 100,000 pounds of bombs dropped by the German Luftwaffe in the northern Spanish town of Guernica.
+At roughly 11 feet (three metres) tall and 25 feet (eight metres) wide, Pablo Picasso’s Guernica (1937) uses monochrome blocks of grey, black and white to reflect the sombre spectre of death and destruction.
+This abstract composition pays tribute to the citizens killed and seriously injured by the bombs dropped in the northern Spanish town of Guernica during World War II.
 Terrified animals and humans are wide-eyed and opened mouthed with limbs intertwined in the attack.
 The pain and anguish of the victims is depicted through the shot of a mother with a lifeless child in her arms, screaming in agony at her loss.
 A male figure lies on the ground in the foreground underneath, his limbs mutilated by fallen ammunition, holding a broken sword for protection.
 The lightbulb in the top left foreground reflects the ‘artificial’ sun above the darkened landscape full of carnage and destruction.
 Newspaper cuttings are printed on the limbs of a terrified horse who has been lacerated with a spear in his side.
-A bull is caught up in the bloodshed, representing ‘El Taro’, the national emblem of Spain.
+A bull is caught up in the bloodshed, representing El Toro, the unofficial national emblem of Spain.

-The Two Fridas, (1939)
+The Two Fridas (1939)

-The Morning Star (1939)
+The Morning Star (from Constellations) (1939)